The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Single Knapsack

-Now fix $c$ to be any number between $[3/7,1/2)$.
-Define $\qG$ to be the only local minimizer on the second coordinate of $H(c,x)$, between $(0,1/2)$ -- it can be implicitly given as the only solution between $[3/7,1/2)$, such that
+Now fix $c$ to be any number in $[3/7,1/2)$.
+Define $\qG$ to be the unique local minimizer on the second coordinate of $H(c,x)$ between $(0,1/2)$.
+That is, let $\qG$ be the only solution to the following function,